 Quick Facts about Omnivorous Leaftier

-- Outbreaks have occurred in Oregon, but are quite rare
+- Outbreaks have occurred in Oregon, but are rare.
+They were, however, a notable concern in field crops in 2020.

-- Small larvae mine leaves, then exit and use silk to tie leaves together
+- Small larvae mine within leaf tissue, then exit the mines and use silk to tie leaves together

 - ID guide and general info http://idtools.org/id/leps/tortai/index.html